ethan-rambacher/image-trail-remover/README.md

 4. Filter out white areas determined to be stars, not trails.
 5. Somehow "tag" or record location of all areas determined to be trails.

+To begin, the detection code will be prototyped in Python.
+For performance and integration with the removal system, this may ultimately be translated to C++ or Java, or even JavaScript or Lua for Adobe plugins.

 ## Removal
 So far a few options have been brainstormed for removal:
 1. Lightroom script/plugin